 Create your own customised inspiration map

-Before the great explorers of old set out on their journeys they would always draw a map of the territory they were about to enter: where was the food and the water?
+Before the great explorers of old set out on their journeys, they would always draw a map of the territory they were about to enter: where was the food and water?
 Where were the deserts and the swamps, the helpful people and the dangerous ones?
-Even a sketch map was better than no map at all.
+Even a sketch map based on rumours was better than no map at all.

-These times of change that we are living through are a bit like this.
-Nobody can predict what is going to happen tomorrow, let alone a week or a month from now.
+These times of change that we are living through can be a bit like this.
+Nobody can predict what will happen tomorrow, let alone next week or a month from now.
 We have all become explorers.
 And like those great explorers of old, we will all succeed better if we have a sketch map to guide us.

-In our case, the map we need is not a map of our outer physical world but rather a map of our inner emotional world: it’s a reminder of the things that matter most to us, that we can use to keep us grounded, aligned, and inspired, no matter what might happen around us.
+In our case, the map we need is not a map of our outer physical world but rather a map of our inner emotional world: a reminder of the things that matter most to us, which we can use to keep us aligned, grounded, and inspired, no matter what happens.

-The final chapter of Inner Leadership shows you how to draw this map uniquely for yourself, by pulling together the key elements of everything you have explored in the book:
+The final chapter of Inner Leadership shows you how to draw this map uniquely for yourself, by pulling together everything you have learned in the book:

 • What you are working to create: your inspiring vision